 Missouri River reservoirs ready for spring runoff

-The Missouri River should have enough water for full service navigation through at least the first half of the 2018 season.
+The navigation season is expected to open in mid-March, and there should be enough water in the river to allow full service navigation through at least the first half of the year.